Saginaw Valley State University

-Saginaw Valley State University (SVSU) is a public university in University Center, Michigan, United States, in Saginaw County.
-It was founded in 1963 as Saginaw Valley College.
-It is located on 748 acre in Saginaw County's Kochville Township, approximately 5.5 mile north of downtown Saginaw.
-Saginaw Valley State is the newest of Michigan's 15 public colleges and universities.
-SVSU offers over 100 academic programs at the undergraduate and graduate levels with approximately 8,500 students at its main campus in University Center.
-SVSU offers programs of study in its five colleges.
+Saginaw Valley State University (SVSU) is a public university in University Center, Michigan, United States.
+It was founded in 1963 as Saginaw Valley College and is the newest public university in Michigan.
+Its 748-acre (303 ha) campus is in Kochville Township, approximately 5.5 mile north of downtown Saginaw, Michigan.
+SVSU offers over 100 academic programs at the undergraduate and graduate levels in its five colleges, with approximately 8,500 students at its main campus in University Center.

 History

 Higher education in the Saginaw Valley region dates back to the founding of Bay City Junior College in 1922.
 Though the junior college was replaced by Delta College in 1961, the area still lacked a four-year baccalaureate institution.
 Saginaw Valley College was founded as a private institution in November 1963, and became a state-supported institution in 1965.
 The name changed to Saginaw Valley State College in 1974 and again to Saginaw Valley State University in 1987.

 In 1955, civic leaders in the Saginaw Valley region met to discuss prospects for a local institution of higher education.
 The next year, a committee of 300 recommended a two-year community college which would expand to a four-year college.
 The two-year college, Delta, was approved by voters in 1958 and opened in 1961.